Best Online MBA in Accounting Programs

 • Taxation

-This course examines the historical development of tax law in the United States and builds core skills in tax preparation and auditing.
-Students build a sound knowledge base in financial accounting principles as they pertain to taxation, financial planning, and compensation.
-The class also looks at the role tax concerns play in corporate decision making.
+Examination of the historical development of tax law in the United States and core skills in tax preparation and auditing.
+Students build a sound knowledge base in financial accounting principles as they relate to taxation, financial planning, and compensation.
+The class also looks at the role taxes play in corporate decision making.

 • Financial Markets